Kmiks/kmiks.github.io/essays/SmartQuestions.md

 By not providing enough detail or context, it makes it more difficult for potential responders to understand the issue.
 This vagueness forces others to guess the problem or run the code themselves to identify the issue.

 _Result:_
- As of the time of writing, this question has not received any responses and has been downvoted.
-This outcome is indicative of how lack of detail and clarity can lead to poor engagement and ineffective problem-solving.
+ At of the time of writing, this question has not received any responses and has been downvoted by 1.
+This outcome is indicative of how lack of detail and clarity can lead to poor engagement and ineffective problem solving.

 ## Smart Question